Zechiax/Asterion/README.md

 ## Get Started
 - For most commands you need to have an Administrator role
+    - Now you can set "Subs Manager" to someone and they will also have access to all Administrator commands
 - After you invite the bot to your server, it's time to get setup
 - To set the update channel, use `/modrinth set-update-channel` command, where as a parameter you provide the default channel for updates
     - **Make sure the bot has the permission to sent messages in the channel or to view the channel**